Monte-Amador/rb101-foundations/lesson_6/assignments/07_assignment_ttt_bonus_features/notes/refactor_and_debug_approach.md

 - [x] clean up the extra outputs and untangle the code.
 - [x] rename methods that are called within the detect_threat
 - [ ] Look at extracting each loop into its own method as a way of making the action more succint.
 Or perhaps better to abstract all the logic _within_ the loop, and thereby keep the loop as a way of looping over the method multiple times?
-- [ ] Need to validate integer for user input